azuredevcollege/trainingdays/day6/challenges/challenge5.md

 ***
 ## Wrap up

-__Congratulations__ you have completed the Azure Container Services challange.
+__Congratulations__ you have completed the Azure Container Services challenge.
 You have created your first ACR instance and AKS cluster and deploy an application.

 *** Reference: https://docs.microsoft.com/en-us/azure/aks/ https://docs.microsoft.com/en-us/azure/container-registry/